Haunted Houses in Utah and Scary Stuff Abounds in Salt Lake City

 Meet a terrifying costumed clown at Fear Factory in Salt Lake City.
 Photo c.
 Haunted America

-Salt Lake City is home to Nightmare on 13th, one of America’s scariest haunted houses — more like a haunted castle — complete with 13 zones (mazes and rooms) designed to get your pulse racing.
+Salt Lake City is home to Nightmare on 13th, one of America’s scariest haunted houses — more like a haunted castle.
+After more than 30 years, they feature with 13 scare zones (mazes and rooms) designed to get your pulse racing.

 A Gentle Scare at Wheeler Farm, a Utah Haunted House for Littles